Residence and Dining Regulations

 All lamps must be safely designed and operated.
 Halogen lamps, lamps with bulbs that exceed their recommended wattage, or which operate at high temperatures, pose a serious fire risk and are prohibited.
 Lamps taped to bed frames or covered with potentially combustible material (e.g. clothing, tapestries, fabric, paper, athletic gear) will be confiscated.
 Fines may be charged.
 Contact the Environmental Health and Safety Department if there are questions about a lamp’s safety status.

 Loft-beds are permitted only under circumstances consistent with room safety standards.
-Students interested in installing a loft must obtain a “Loft Building Permit” from the Environmental Health and Safety Department prior to building the loft.
+Students should contact Facilities Services with questions or concerns.
 It is the student’s responsibility to dismantle and dispose of all the loft materials when vacating their room.
 If a legal loft is not removed prior to the student vacating the room, it will be removed and, a fee of $75 will be charged to the student’s account.
-Lofts installed without a permit will be removed and a fee of $150 will be charged.
+Lofts installed not meeting room safety standards will be removed and a fee of $150 will be charged.

 It is unsafe for students to be on roofs and therefore prohibited.